We’ll cut straight to the point. Point solutions for managing your safety, aren’t safe.

 Software will help you mitigate issues, but too many solutions can bring about new problems as well.
 When you are trying to expand, or extend your company footprint beyond a few projects, or even onto larger projects, multiple point solutions create issues of user operability, vendor relationship management, data silos, and lack of standardization.

 Anyone who has sat on the phone, sent an email or relied on chats to fix a problem happening in a software solution, while standing in the field, can relate to the fact that not all software companies provide the same level of customer service or support.
 Each point solution has its own unique Service Level Agreements (SLA) which can hinder support when you need it most.
 Some solutions require the appointed administrator to contact them, some provide email only support, some won’t take calls before or after a certain time period.
-These SLAs differ by provider, and with that comes frustration, confusion, and degrade the user experience.
+These SLAs differ by provider, and with that comes frustration, confusion, and it degrades the user experience.
 Not to mention, cobbling together various solutions, diagnosing the issues and finding the origin of the issues becomes its own nightmare for construction companies.

 Data is an even bigger issue when it comes to implementing and using point solutions.
 Point solutions are appointed to serve one function within the business unit and they often lack integration or interoperability.
 This means that the data does not automatically sync with other software often creating silos of information that require double data entry to aggregate key data (which has its own risk), reduction in insight due to limited reporting capabilities, and clouds the overall picture of production and performance construction needs to make informed decisions and get the project done safely.